-Here are a few ways the Coronavirus can complicate your staff roster and what you can do to stay on top of your staffing game.
+Here’s how Covid-19 affects your staff schedule, and what you can do to stay on top of your staffing game.

 As with any virus outbreak, changes to the strength of your staff are inconvenient but extremely common.
 Whether it’s losing work staff due to mandatory quarantines or keeping your staff home if they are unwell, you’re going to have to deal with sudden changes in scheduling.

 This is a time to be reactive.
 Having a scheduling solution that allows for last-minute changes to rostering schedules will make dealing with these uncertainties a lot easier.
 Knowing your staff availability beforehand and having a record of it will allow you to schedule a replacement should the need arises.